AEEC 1110. Introduction to Agricultural Economics and Business

 1 Credit (1)

-This course is an orientation to agribusiness management including careers available in the food and fiber supply chain.
-Students will learn about agricultural production and marketing in New Mexico, the United States, and the world.
-Students will be introduced to faculty and staff within the department, learn about career opportunities available to AEAB graduates, and develop a greater appreciation of agricultural management issues.
-Students must be in Freshman status only or obtain consent of instructor to enroll.
+This course provides an orientation to careers in agricultural economics and agricultural business.
+Students will learn about the agricultural supply chain in New Mexico, the United States, and the world.
+Students will be introduced to faculty and staff within the department, learn about career opportunities available to AEAB graduates, and develop a greater appreciation of current agricultural issues.
+Freshman status or consent of instructor required.
+May be repeated up to 1 credit.

 AEEC 2110.
 Principles of Food and Agribusiness Management